 From the above you can see why criticism can hurt you.
 It is based on the idea that there is a fault or mistake and your natural reaction to that will be defensive as someone appears to be attacking you.
 This is not a positive definition.
 In the worst cases, if you let criticism affect you, you may become self conscious and this will affect you negatively.

-Feedback, on the other hand, is more positive because it is based on information, (actual knowledge rather than guesswork or opinion).
+Feedback, on the other hand, is more positive because it is based on information (actual knowledge rather than guesswork or opinion).
 Feedback also encourages improvement.
 One way to handle criticism would be to see it as it really is – opinion and not necessarily true.
 Another way to handle it may be to see it as a kind of feedback and then you may use it as a positive to improve yourself.
 Regardless of the form, criticism is a result of actions or behaviour that is in the past.
 As harsh as it can get, there is no reason to believe that you cannot improve and do things better the next time.

 Why do People Criticize You?